Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

     ncn-m001# kubectl -n services rollout status deployment cray-conman
     ```

-6. Restore passwordless SSH connections to the Liquid cooled Chassis and Router BMCs by following the procedure `30.23 Enable Passwordless Connections to Liquid Cooled Node BMCs` of the _HPE Cray EX System Administration Guide 1.4 S-80001_.
+6. Restore passwordless SSH connections to the Liquid cooled BMCs by following the procedure `30.23 Enable Passwordless Connections to Liquid Cooled Node BMCs` of the _HPE Cray EX System Administration Guide 1.4 S-80001_.
     > __WARNING__: If an admin uses SCSD to update the SSHConsoleKey value outside of ConMan, it will disrupt the ConMan connection to the console and collection of console logs.
     > Refer to "About the ConMan Containerized Service" in the _HPE Cray EX System Administration Guide 1.4 S-8001_.